Logixer97/Adult-and-Child-Tracking-in-Video/README (1).md

 # Adult and Child Tracker In Video

-This project aims to build a person detector (specifically, only, child and adult) along with a tracking approach, to assign unique IDs to persons, and track them throughout the video.
+This project aims to build a person detector (specifically, only, child and adult("Therapist")) along with a tracking approach, to assign unique IDs to persons, and track them throughout the video.
 The proposed method should be able to:

 Assign Unique IDs: The aim is to assign unique IDs to persons and track them throughout the video.